matthewfl/llm-chat-ui/README.md

 The global settings dialog will require two different api key fields (one for anthropic directly that already exists, and the other for open router).
 Then there should be a ratio button in the per-chat dialog that allows for selecting between openrouter and anthropic.
-The default model for openrouter should be anthropic/claude-3.5-sonnet For context, an example using the open router api is...
+The default model for openrouter should be anthropic/claude-3.5-sonnet For context, an example using the open router api is:
+...

 can you make the ui responsive, so that it can be used on a phone.
 The width of the application should support going down to 200px width, and when on a small device, hide the different chats on the left using a hamburge menu option at the top left